Our work in Scotland

 Our strategy in Scotland

 People need food banks when they don’t have enough income for the essentials.
-In Scotland, we’re developing a new strategy that includes offering strategic grants to food banks to support their communities and identifying millions in income for people facing financial hardship.
+In Scotland, we’ve developed a new strategy that includes offering strategic grants to food banks to support their communities and identifying millions in income for people facing financial hardship.

 We’ve trialled new approaches that put people with lived experience of hunger and poverty centre stage and secured a commitment from the Scottish Government in May 2021 to develop an action plan to end the need for food banks.
-This new plan was established in summer 2023.
+This new plan was published in summer 2023.
+There is hope, and an emerging route to a Scotland without the need for food banks.
+We must not stop until we get there.

 Everyone in Scotland should be able to afford the essentials – to buy their own food and heat their homes.
 No one should have to turn to charity for essentials like food, but for as long as they need to Trussell will be there.